VW Bug Ads

 1961

-VW Bug - Black and white 10" x 13" ad that shows a two toned Bug with custom stripes.
-The headline simply says "Never".
+VW Bug - Black and white 10" x 13" ad that promises that VW Bugs will always be simple looking cars.
+The picture in the ad shows a two toned Bug with custom stripes and the headline simply says "Never".
 The text states that "We'd no sooner make an over-chromed two-toned Volkswagen than we'd change the classic beetle shape".
+It talks about some of the changes made for 1961 and vows that "Everything on the VW happens for a reason, nothing is for show".

 September 29, 1961